The Center for the Advancement of Value Investing Education holds an annual Seminar on Value Investing and the Search for Value.

 “I was very impressed by both the quality and the international representation of the participants in your seminar.
 You are to be congratulated for all you are doing to advance the craft of value investing.”

 Managing Partner, Stacey Muirhead Capital Management & 2012 Seminar Guest Speaker

-For lists and photos of past participants click here.
+For lists and photos of Seminar participants click here.

 Group Offers & Discounts: